 3. A heating source to heat the film so it will shrink and conform to the product.

 There are a few applications, such as gift basket shrink bags and some shrink tubing applications that do not require a heat sealer.
-The majority of shrink wrapping applications do require all of the elements listed above.
+The majority ofshrink wrapping applications do need all of the elements listed above.
 Below is a brief breakdown of each.

-Shrink film is primarily made from four types of plastics: Polyolefin, PVC, Polyethylene, and Polypropylene.
+Shrink film comes from four types of plastics: Polyolefin, PVC, Polyethylene, and Polypropylene.
 Each type of material offers different characteristics, advantages, and disadvantages.
-Polypropylene shrink wrap is the least common, the other three types of films are used in multiple industries around the world.
-In a recent blog post a contributor helps to describe the differences and characteristics of each type of film.
+Polypropylene shrink wrap is the least common; the other three types of films are used in multiple industries around the world.
+In a recent blog post, a contributor helps to describe the differences and characteristics of each kind of film.

-Once the type of shrink wrap is established, users should consider the form of shrink film they will use.
+Once the type of shrink wrap is determined, users should consider the form of shrink film they will use.
 Shrink film can come in tubing, bags, centerfold rolls, and single wound (flat) rolls.
-Here is a complete list of shrink wrap products including different forms of shrink film available.
+Here is a complete list of shrink wrap products, including different forms of shrink film available.

-The heating element applies heat to the shrink film after the open ends have been sealed.
-The heat shrinks the film to conform to the products being packaged.
+The heating element applies heat to the shrink film after the open ends are sealed.
+The film shrinks, conforming to the products.
 The two primary forms of heating elements are heat guns and shrink tunnels.
-A heat gun is a fraction of the cost compared to a heat tunnel, but has many disadvantages compared to a shrink tunnel.
+A heat gun is a fraction of the cost compared to a heat tunnel but has many disadvantages compared to a shrink tunnel.
 Our guide to shrink wrap machine costs referenced above details the benefits and costs of shrink tunnels and heat guns.

 Step Two - Proper Measurements

-Proper measurements will help determine the size and form of shrink film to consider, the size of sealer needed, and the size of shrink tunnel if needed.
-We recommend length x width x height measurements of the largest product being wrapped.
-Purchasing shrink film, a heat sealer, and a shrink tunnel to accommodate the largest product will enable users to wrap smaller products as well.
+Proper measurements will help determine the size and form of shrink film to consider, the size of the sealer needed, and the size of the shrink tunnel if required.
+We recommend length x width x height measurements of the largest product wrapped.
+Purchasing shrink film, a heat sealer, and a shrink tunnel to accommodate the largest product will enable users to package smaller products as well.

 Depending on production levels, using different sizes of film can reduce waste and cost.
-If using shrink bags, multiple sizes and proper product measurements are essential.
+If using shrink bags, multiple bag sizes, and proper product measurements are essential.
 The same is true for tubing when wrapping products of different sizes.

 How To Measure

-To measure for shrink film the best option is to measure the circumference and length of each product.
+The best option to measure for bags is to measure the circumference and length of each product.
 The circumference measurement is the measurement around the product at the widest point.
 See the illustration below.

 *Formula For Centerfold Shrink Film